Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

  *
  * @param digitalTwinId The Id of the digital twin.
  * @param digitalTwinUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin
+ * @return The updated application/json digital twin.
+ */
+@ServiceMethod(returns = ReturnType.SINGLE)
+public String updateDigitalTwin(String digitalTwinId, String digitalTwinUpdateOperations)

+ /**
+ * Updates a digital twin.
+ *
+ * @param digitalTwinId The Id of the digital twin.
+ * @param digitalTwinUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin
  * @param options The optional settings for this request
  * @return The updated application/json digital twin.
  */